spsforks/QB64-Wiki/OCT$.md

 * [VAL](VAL) can convert the returned oct string value back to a decimal value by prefixing the string with "[&O](&O)".
 ** Eg. `decimal = VAL("&O" + octvalue$)`.

 ## Example(s)

-;Example 1: Comparing decimal, hexadecimal, octal and binary string values from 0 to 15.
+Example 1: Comparing decimal, hexadecimal, octal and binary string values from 0 to 15.

 ```vb